shitalkumar87/shitalkumar87/README.md

 ## :sassy_man: About Me :
-  I'm a graduate of Physical Science from Sambalpur University Odisha.
+  I'm a graduate of Bachelor In Commerce  from LalitNarayan Mithila University Darbhnaga.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development and working on my Data Structures and Algorithms.

 <img align="right" alt="coding image" width="45%" src="https://cdn.dribbble.com/users/2131993/screenshots/4948736/thoughtworks-gif_dribbble.gif">